 Meet our team

 B.A.
 (UVic ) 1981, LL.B.
-(UVic) 1987, is the Assistant Clinical Director, and one of the lawyers in the clinic to whom students may look for assistance in the conduct of their files.
+(UVic) 1987, is the Director of The Law Centre Clinical Program, teaches the intensive orientation program at the start of each term, and is one of the lawyers in the clinic to whom students may look for assistance in the conduct of their files.
 With The Law Centre since 1994, Steve is an experienced clinical law instructor.
 His areas of practice include human rights, administrative law, civil litigation, criminal, and family law.
-In addition to his work at The Law Centre he has taught the Administrative Law, Civil Procedure, and Social Welfare Law courses within the faculty.
-He also co-coaches UVic Law’s mooting teams entered in the Canadian Client Consultation Competition.
+In addition to his work at The Law Centre he has previously taught the Administrative Law, Civil Procedure, and Social Welfare Law courses within the faculty.
+Steve taught a term of law school in the faculty’s Akitsiraq program in Iqaluit.
+He presently co-coaches UVic Law’s mooting teams entered in the Canadian Client Consultation Competition, provides legal supervision for the law co-op student at the Vancouver Island Human Rights Coalition, and is the site supervisor for UVic Law’s chapter of Pro Bono Students Canada.

 Prior to joining The Law Centre, Steve was in private practice in Victoria in the above mentioned areas of practice.
-He also served as Crown Counsel in Courtenay, B.C. for a two year period.
-Prior to law, Steve was a graduate of the Environmental Studies Program at UVic, and went on to become a Planning Co-ordinator with the B.C.
-Ministry of Forests.
-Steve was a seasonal park interpreter in Banff and Jasper National Parks.
-He was also a tennis teaching professional.
-In his fields of interest, Steve has tended to gravitate to teaching roles.
+He also served as Crown Counsel in Courtenay, B.C..
+Prior to law, Steve was a graduate of the Environmental Studies Program at UVic, and worked for the B.C.
+Ministry of Forests as the Planning Co-ordinator of the Meares Island Planning Team studying a significant forest land use issue of the time.
+Steve was a seasonal park interpreter in Banff and Jasper National Parks delivering programs on natural and human history.

 Throughout his career Steve has maintained a level of voluntary community involvement, that has included: Victoria Bar Association (board member), Association for Canadian Clinical Legal Education (board member), UVic Educational Equity Advisory Committee (Professional Employees Association representative), Together Against Poverty Society (board member), Victoria Confederation of Parent Advisory Councils (board member), Bays United Youth Soccer Association (board member), Oak Bay Tennis Club (president), and South Island Tennis Association (president).